Sunak says blanket 20mph zones and low traffic neighbourhoods ‘need to stop’

 The Prime Minister said he is “slamming the brakes” on “hare-brained schemes” such as blanket 20mph speed limits and low traffic neighbourhoods (LTNs).

-Rishi Sunak said the decision by the Labour-run Welsh Government to drop the default speed limit from 30mph to 20mph for restricted roads was “not right” and the UK Government would take a “different approach”.

-In comments made to The Sun, the Conservative Party leader vowed to introduce policies to stem the “relentless attack on motorists”.
+Rishi Sunak has vowed to focus on policies that stem the “relentless attack on motorists”.

-He said: “I’m slamming the brakes on the war on motorists – it is as simple as that.”
+He told The Sun: “I’m slamming the brakes on the war on motorists – it is as simple as that.”

-The remarks appear to confirm speculation that his Conservative administration in Westminster is planning to announce a slew of pro-driving measures ahead of the Tory Party conference in Manchester on Sunday.
+The remarks come as his Conservative administration in Westminster announced a slew of pro-driving measures ahead of the Tory Party conference in Manchester on Sunday.

-Reports had said ministers would limit the ability of local authorities to impose new 20mph zones, restrict the number of hours a day cars are banned from bus lanes, and scale back LTNs.
+The Department for Transport (DfT) said guidance would be reviewed on 20mph limits to “prevent their blanket use in areas where it is not appropriate”.

+The same undertaking would be happening for LTNs in England to “focus on local consent”, officials said.

+The Whitehall department also announced that a National Parking Platform pilot will be rolled out, meaning that drivers should only have to use an app of their choice to pay for parking instead of downloading multiple apps.

+Ahead of the DfT’s announcement on Friday, Mr Sunak said the decision by the Labour-run Welsh Government to drop the default speed limit from 30mph to 20mph for restricted roads was “not right” and the UK Government would take a “different approach”.

-According to The Sun, Mr Sunak also confirmed during an interview that local councils in England face a clampdown on “overzealous” enforcement of parking and yellow box junctions.
+He confirmed to The Sun that local councils in England face a clampdown on “overzealous” enforcement of parking and yellow box junctions.

-Charges will also be applied on utility firms who dig up roads during peak times, with the extra money diverted to fixing potholes, the newspaper said.
+Charges will also be applied on utility firms who dig up roads during peak times, with the extra money diverted to fixing potholes, it has been confirmed.

+As part of the package of measures, DfT officials said guidance will be strengthened to make sure bus lanes only operate “when necessary” and a consultation will be launched on motorcycles using bus lanes.

+More details are expected to be set out in Transport Secretary Mark Harper’s speech to Tory members on Monday.

+“That’s why the Government is taking the long-term, necessary decision to back the motorists who keep our country moving.

+“We’re introducing a plan to ensure drivers can enjoy smoother journeys, park more easily and no longer face unfair and oppressive traffic enforcement measures.”

-The Prime Minister told the paper: “What we want to do now is make sure that all these hare-brained schemes forced on local communities, whether it is low traffic neighbourhoods, whether it is blanket 20 mile an hour speed limits, all of that… (they) need to stop.
+The Prime Minister told The Sun: “What we want to do now is make sure that all these hare-brained schemes forced on local communities, whether it is low traffic neighbourhoods, whether it is blanket 20 mile an hour speed limits, all of that… (they) need to stop.

 “What we want to make sure is that local communities are not having these things imposed upon them, forced on them.